 About 27 million people buy indigenous healing plants, medicine and visit indigenous healers in South Africa in a year.

 In Zulu societies, the Sangoma is a highly respected indigenous healing person and Nyanga is the esteemed herbalist.
 Men and women take up the profession after a long training period in Southern African society.

+The traditional indigenous medicine trade in South Africa is a large and growing industry.
+There are some 27 million consumers of traditional medicine, for many people in South Africa indigenous traditional medicine is not considered an inferior alternative to western medicine but a desirable complement or alternative necessary for treating a range of health problems.
 Traditional Healers contribute to the economy by expanding commercial trade in plants and animal parts for use in traditional medicine practice.
 The importance of the trade in indigenous plant species for traditional medicine in South Africa is estimated at 40 million dollars a year.

+Despite the persistence of customary controls on the use of many species, the trade in animal parts in South Africa still persists.
+Indications by the Traditional Healers Organization research journal is that roughly 200 animal species and 550 plant species are actively traded for traditional medicine in KwaZulu-Natal.
 The most popular species traded as traditional medicine are the African Rock Pythons, Black Mambas, Black Rhinos, Dwarf Chameleons, Giant Golden Moles, Hyaenas, Monitor Lizards, Crocodiles, and Vultures.

 Five most popular indigenous healing garden plants are aloe, African ginger, milkweed, cancer bush and devils claw root.